Analytical Construction of CBF-Based Safety Filters for Simultaneous State and Input Constraints (Extended Version): Solution to Problem

 \subsection{Intuition: Why is Square Root the Magic Function?}

-For intuition regarding the choice of $h_i$ - in particular, for the use of $\sqrt{\cdot}$ - consider the special case of Problem \ref{plm:simplified} with $n = 2$.
-We can intuitively think of this case as applying a force to a particle of unit mass to prevent it from crossing a barrier at $x_1 = \ubar{x}_1$.
+For intuition regarding the choice of $h_i$, particularly for the use of the square root function, consider the special case of Problem \ref{plm:simplified} with $n = 2$.
+We can think of this case as applying a force to a particle of unit mass to prevent it from crossing a barrier at $x_1 = \ubar{x}_1$.
 If the particle is not moving toward the barrier at time $t$, i.e. $x_2(t) \geq 0$, then $|x_2(t)|$ can be arbitrarily large without endangering the particle.
 However, suppose the particle is moving toward the barrier, i.e. $x_2(t) < 0$.
 Then, for any value of $x_1(t)$, it is possible for $|x_2(t)|$ to be large enough that the particle cannot avoid colliding even under maximum deceleration, i.e. $u(t) = \bar{u}$.

 Quantitatively, we can define the particle's minimum stopping distance at time $t$, $x_{stop}(t)$, as the distance from the barrier such that, if $x_2(t) < 0$ and $u(\tau) = \bar{u} \ \forall \tau \geq t$, the particle will eventually arrive at the barrier with zero speed.
 It can be shown that the minimum stopping distance at time $t$ is given by